-Patrick Moore, PhD
+Patrick Moore, Ph.D.

-Co-founder and 15-year leader of Greenpeace (1971-1986).
+Patrick Moore, Ph.D. served as Chair of the CO2 Coaltiion in 2019 and 2020.
+He is co-founder and 15-year leader of Greenpeace (1971-1986).
 Chairman and Chief Scientist, Ecosense Environmental.
 Leader, Campaign to Allow Golden Rice Now.

 Dr. Patrick Moore has been a leader in the international environmental field for over 40 years.
 He is a co-founder of Greenpeace and served for nine years as President of Greenpeace Canada and seven years as a Director of Greenpeace International.
 As the leader of many campaigns Dr. Moore was a driving force shaping policy and direction for 15 years while Greenpeace became the world’s largest environmental activist organization.